Breast Reduction Surgery

 - Balance a difference in breast size

-Many women may choose to have this procedure done if their breasts are causing them unpleasant physical symptoms such as:
+This procedure may also be done if the breasts are causing unpleasant physical symptoms including:

 - Neck, back and/or shoulder pain